-Private Sessions: Students work one-on-one with published authors or poets, or produced playwrights.
+Private Sessions: Students work one-on-one on short stories, novels, or plays with published authors or poets, or produced playwrights.

 Writing for Admitttance (middle, high school, and college), and Expository, Analytical, & Persuasive Essays

-Private Sessions: Students work one-on-one with accomplished, sensitive tutors, many of whom are also professional writers.
+Private Sessions: Students work one-on-one with an accomplished, sensitive instructor who is trained in our method.

 WORLDWIDE PLAYS FESTIVAL